kizniche/Mycodo/README.rst

    own.
--  Outputs: Manipulate the environment by switching GPIO pins High or Low, switching relays, generating PWM signals, email notifications, executing Linux commands, and more.
+-  Outputs: Manipulate the environment by switching GPIO pins High or Low, switching relays, generating PWM signals, email notifications, executing linux commands, and more.
 -  PID Controllers: Couple inputs with outputs to create feedback loops in order to regulate environmental conditions.
 -  Methods: Change the desired condition over time (useful for reflow